The Beginner’s Guide: Buying your first skateboard

-At June Store, our decks come with free black grip tape for the top of the deck.
+At June Store, our decks come with free black Jessup grip tape for the top of the deck.
 We’ll apply this for you too.
-The most popular deck sizes are 7.75 inches, 8 inches, 8.125 inches, 8.25 inches and 8.5 inches.
-But we said this was simple so, to make it easier, here is a suggested size guide.
+The most popular deck sizes for kids and adults are 7.75 inches, 8 inches, 8.125 inches, 8.25 inches and 8.5 inches.
+But we said this was simple so, to make it easier, here is a suggested size guide:

 Under 9s: You might want to go for a 7.75inch board.
 It is the thinnest and shortest board and will be the easiest to manoeuvre.
 Don’t forget that when a skateboarder is learning to push, carve or ollie they’ll need to pick up and reposition their board as they practice.

-Wheels.
-Skateboard wheels are made from urethane and the density of this comes in different ratings.
-We use 99a or 101a for our competes or you can find our range of wheels here.
-These are the ideal densities for your first board as they’ll absorb any small drops whilst still gripping the ground beneath the board.
-There are many different sizes to choose from, but to start out we'd suggest starting with a 52mm size or something close for an ‘all-rounder’ size.
+Skateboard wheels are made from urethane and the density (read: hardness) of this comes in different ratings.
+We use 99a or 101a for our competes, which is the ideal density for your first board, as well as what the pros ride.
+99a wheels are slightly softer, helping you roll over small cracks in the pavement whilst still gripping the ground beneath the board.

 And that’s it.